11 Tips on How to Discover High-Potential Candidates

 Resumes are a great way to determine the qualifications of candidates and learn about their experience.
 But, they don’t teach us who the candidate is, what soft and hard skills they possess, and how they’ll fit in the workplace.

 Very often, resumes are tossed aside just because they don’t look attractive enough or because the recruiter is too busy to look closer.
+Especially in places with strange recruitment laws.
 Some of the best candidates and those with the highest potential are rejected based on how their resume looks.
 This is why you should look past the resume to find the high-potential worker.

 Yes, the resume is a great guide and will tell you what type of questions you should ask.
 If you see an experience in a resume, you can ask more detailed questions about what they accomplished, not just what they participated in.